AntoineJac/kong-cma-migration/README.md

 ```

 You will need to:
-- retrieve a bearer_token for accessing CMA apis
+- check that you have the right to access CMA repository
-- uncomment line 61 and 63 in the prepareApisFolders.py script
+- replace the git_base_url in the script
-- use correct organization_id and bearer line 93 and 94